zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    2. Name server name and IP ("Broken NS").
    3. Name server name and IP ("NS not auth").
    4. Name server name ("NS Cannot Resolve Into IP").
-   5. Name server name and IP ("No Respons From NS").
+   5. Name server name and IP ("No Response From NS").
-   6. Name server name and IP plus [RCODE Name] ("Unexpecte RCODE").
+   6. Name server name and IP plus [RCODE Name] ("Unexpected RCODE").
    7. Name server name and IP ("Delegation NS").

 3. Populate the set *Delegation NS* with name and IP address for the name